Photo by Ian Espinosa

 We think the way both parties handled this was a case study in how not to deal with a copyright violation.
 Taking it to social media, before consulting with a professional, experienced in dealing with copyright law, is a move both parties should have made.
 They didn’t, and we’re all left with the mess, to endlessly debate various aspects of this situation.

-If you feel you have been infringed upon, first and best thing you can do, is separate the emotion, and consult with someone experienced in matters of copyright law.
+If you feel you have been infringed upon, the first and the best thing you can do is separate the emotion, and consult with someone experienced in matters of copyright law.

 But at the end of all of this.
 Creative people have to stand together, and stand up for each other when this happens.